-OUTCOME 1: Data Aggregation and Production Hazard PRDOH will collect data relative to Flood, Wind, Landslide, Earthquake and other hazard datasets as identified in the CDBG-MIT Hazard Analysis.
+OUTCOME 1: Data Aç ggregation and Production Hazard PRDOH will collect data relative to Flood, Wind, Landslide, Earthquake and other hazard datasets as identified in the CDBG-MIT Hazard Analysis.
 Risks PRDOH will collect data relative to flood extent and probability, and other risks as necessary.
 Communications System PRDOH will collect data that will inform further analysis of the needs of an improved communications system.
 Health and Medical System PRDOH will collect data that will inform a Transportation Simulation Platform for efficient movement of patients and needed supplies across the Healthcare Network Transportation System PRDOH will assist with Geographic Information Mapping for the Puerto Rico Metropolitan Multi-Modal Mass Transit System.
 PRODH will assist with complete GIS Mapping of the Puerto Rico Highway Network Energy/Power System To be determined upon release of \$1.93B in HUD funds for improvements to the power grid.
 Water, Wastewater, and Stormwater System PRDOH will collect data to support monitoring, maintenance and assessment of Water, Wastewater, and Stormwater System capacity and condition, identification of debris and blockages, and identification of illicit discharge points.
 Social Service Resources PRDOH will collect data to support coordination of social services that mitigate risk to residents of the island in the form of strengthened food distribution, emergency shelter, or medical services and partnerships, emergency response, and other service support systems.
 Cultural Resources PRDOH will collect data to support mitigation activities for the benefit of cultural resources from archaeology and historical properties to the visual and performing arts, museums, events, festivals and the creative industries.
 Economic Resources PRDOH will collect data to support sustainable, resilient economic development for Puerto Rico.
 This could include employment and workforce data for a variety of sectors, including construction, health and medical, renewable energy, energy efficiency, and others as deemed relevant.
 Ecological Assets PRDOH will collect data relative to locations and attributes of natural assets, including rivers, streams, riparian zones, topography, hydraulic capacity, soil types, flora, fauna, geologic assets, habitat, endangered and protected species, and/or others as necessary.
 Environmental Discharge Sites PRDOH will collect data relative to locations of public and private facilities that conduct activities that may affect the quality of air, water, soil and land.
 Data to identify illicit discharge sites.

-Others as deemed necessary OUTCOME 2: Data Access, Analysis and Visualization Tools GeoFrame Database PRDOH will support the expansion and maintenance of the GeoFrame Database.
+Vacant and Abandoned Properties PRDOH will support the collection and maintenance of data to create and maintain an inventory of vacant and abandoned properties that serves to aid in housing and relocation programs as well as smart decline.
+Others as deemed necessary OUTCOME 2: Data Ac ccess, Analysis and Visualization Tools GeoFrame Database PRDOH will support the expansion and maintenance of the GeoFrame Database.
 GeoFrame Geoportal PRDOH will support the expansion and maintenance of the GeoFrame Geoportal.
 Risk assessment Tool PRDOH will support expansion and maintenance Risk Assessment Tool, initially developed to inform the CDBG-MIT Risk Assessment.
 Weather stations to collect weather related hazard data Continuous data feed to the database and early warning systems that alert the public to hazardous conditions.
 Flood gauges on major streams or rivers Continuous data feed to the database and early warning systems that alert the public to hazardous flood conditions and could promote early evacuation.
 Others as deemed necessary OUTCOME 3: Funding Identification of viable funding sources Ongoing funding is necessary to support regular maintenance and refinement of geospatial data and tools.
 OUTCOME 4: Stakeholder Engagement Stakeholder Engagement Community coordination to support and coordinate data collection and gap analysis activities and increase public awareness of risk assessment tools and activities.